savva0/seledka/wireless networks.md

     Ways to configure port security:

-    * Static secure MAC addresses - MAC addresses that are manually configured on a port by using the *switchport port-security mac-address <u>targeted-mac-address</u>* interface configuration mode command.
+    * Static secure MAC addresses - MAC addresses that are manually configured on a port by using the *switchport port-security mac-address targeted-mac-address* interface configuration mode command.
 MAC addresses configured in this way are stored in the address table and are added to the running configuration on the switch.

     * Dynamic secure MAC addresses - MAC addresses that are dynamically learned and stored only in the address table.
 MAC addresses configured in this way are removed when the switch restarts or the port goes down.